vuejs/v2.vuejs.org/src/v2/guide/style-guide.md

 ---
-title: Style Guide
+title: Style Guide & Linter
 type: guide
-order: 30
+order: 402
 ---

 This is an official style guide for Vue-specific code.
 If you use Vue in a project, it's a great reference to avoid errors, bikeshedding, and anti-patterns.
 However, we don't believe that any style guide is ideal for all teams or projects, so mindful deviations are encouraged based on past experience, the surrounding tech stack, and personal values.